 Configuring a VPN on your router has the double advantage of allowing you to connect devices that don’t natively support VPN connections.
 It also enables you to bypass your provider’s limit on simultaneous connections.
 Regardless of how many devices are connected to the VPN through the router, as far as your VPN provider is concerned, it only counts as one connection.

 If streaming over a VPN is important to you, you’ll probably be better served by a different VPN provider.
-In my tests, I was unable to unblock any streaming sites.
+In my tests, I was unable to get any streaming sites working over AirVPN.
 Netflix didn’t work.
 Amazon Prime Video didn’t work.
 Disney+ didn’t work.